Barabbas (1961 film): Differences from the book

-In Lagerkvist's original novel, Barabbas' later crime that sends him into slavery is explicitly left vague.
+In Pär Lagerkvist's original novel, Barabbas' later crime that sends him into slavery is left vague.
 He is sent to the copper mines of Cyprus, rather than Sicily as in the film.
-Sarak and Barabbas are freed from the mines by an overseer friendly to Christians, rather than it being destroyed by an earthquake.
+Sahak (Vittorio Gassman) and Barabbas (Anthony Quinn) are freed from the mines by an overseer friendly to Christians, rather than it being destroyed by an earthquake.
 There are no gladiatorial scenes anywhere in the book, as Barabbas is made a field slave and then a house slave to his Roman owner.

 Reception

 Barabbas received positive reviews; it currently holds an 89% approval rating on Rotten Tomatoes, based on 9 reviews with an average rating of 6.8/10.